Who received a Galleri® test

 Control group

-People in the control group will have their blood samples stored.
+People in the control group had their blood samples stored.
 Their samples may be tested in the future.
 They will not get any results, not even after the trial is finished.
 A control group is essential in research like this to provide a comparison with the test group.

 During and after the trial, the test and control groups will be compared.
 One of the results that will be looked at is if cancers are found at an earlier stage in the test group than in the control group.